 Q – Where does Heritage Homes build?

 A – Heritage Homes builds in the Southern counties of Alabama, Mississippi, and in the Northwestern Panhandle of Florida.
-Alabama counties include: Mobile, Baldwin, Washington, Clarke, Monroe, and Escambia Counties.
-Mississippi counties include: Jackson, Harrison, Hancock, Pearl River, Stone, George, and Greene Counties.
-Florida counties include: Escambia, Santa Rosa, Okaloosa and Walton Counties.
+Alabama counties include: Mobile, Baldwin, and Washington.
+Mississippi counties include: Jackson, Harrison, Hancock, George, and Greene Counties.
+Florida counties include: Escambia, Santa Rosa, and Okaloosa Counties.

 Travel charges and other fees may apply in your county or municipality.